We thought it would be useful to summarize a basic technique to anonymously submit communiques, using the Tails operating system.

 4. Submit Communique

 Open TOR browser, and verify TOR is functional by going to check.torproject.org.
-Change your TOR ‘Privacy and Security Settings’ from low (default) to high.
-Visit https://mtlcontreinfo.org/add-content/ to send us your communique!
+Change your TOR Security Level in ‘Privacy and Security’ preferences from Standard (default) to Safest.
+Visit https://mtlcontreinfo.org/publish/ to send us your communique!
 If submitting any images, video, etc., remove identifying information (metadata) with the Metadata Anonymization Toolkit (MAT) on Tails.

 More In-depth Resources: